15 Crazy Things Car Mechanics Have Seen on the Job

 Don’t miss this roundup of the most Canadian headlines of all time.

 Reddit user judyduty heard this story from her mechanic boyfriend about a guy coming in and explaining that “the bottom of his tire was flat.”

 “You need a new tire,” replied the mechanic.
 “No, it’s just the bottom that’s flat.”
 The customer pointed out that the rest of the tire looked fine.
 The mechanic had to give a brief physics lesson to help the customer understand that when the bottom of a tire is flat, the tire is flat.

 Psst—here’s how to change a flat tire, step by step.

 Quora contributor Delmer Dueck, who owned an automotive repair shop for a few years, recalls the time a customer brought in his car, thinking the speedometer was broken: It didn’t work when the car wasn’t moving.

 You won’t believe these incredible true stories of classic cars found abandoned in barns.

 Reddit user and mechanic fatalalala recalls the time a customer complained he heard a man laughing whenever he started the car.
 After some digging, the mechanic discovered it was a flapping business card that was stuck in the passenger side AC vent.

-Next, we’ve rounded up the craziest cars ever built!
+Next, check out the craziest cars ever built.